shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Bystander

 You learn how to keep other people from interacting with you.
 You may spend 1 AP and 1 MP to make yourself invisible.
-The duration of this effect is equal to your Spell Duration.

-You may spend 1 AP to dismiss this effect.
+This effect is bound by your Spell Duration and Tether Range, and requires sustaining like a normal spell.

 This effect ends automatically if you attack or cast a spell.